summersuperhero/reboot-asus-router-via-SSH/README.md

 # reboot-asus-router-via-SSH

-An Expect script to send reboot command to asus router via ssh
+An Expect script & a Python script to send reboot command to asus router via ssh

 # Why